patches34/110-Spring2017-18/README.md

 Please turn off sounds on your phone, so that you don’t disturb the people around you with notification noises.
 If you must take a call, please leave the room to do so.
 ### Notices of Accommodation
 If you have a notice of accommodation, I should have received a copy electronically.
 Please discuss this with me after class or during my office hours, so that I can make sure all of your accommodations are met.
-### Social Networks
-I don’t initiate friend requests on Facebook, because I don’t want you to feel obligated to accept.
-However, I do generally accept friend requests from students.
-I have a private Twitter account that I seldom use, and don’t accept follower requests on it.
-I maintain a LinkedIn account, and am happy to connect with students there in order to help them find job-related connections.
-Links to my various social media accounts can be found on my website (lawley.rit.edu).
 ### Policy on Incomplete Grades
 Incomplete grades will be given only in the most exceptional circumstances, and then only by prior arrangement with me.
 Note that I only give incompletes in the event of: 1) military deployment or 2) documented and verifiable family or personal illness/emergency.
 Being overcommitted, overwhelmed, and/or not having enough time to complete your coursework does not fall into either of those two categories.
 Please come see me ASAP if you’re having difficulty so we can find a solution together.
 ### Academic Dishonesty